TreeDQN: Sample-Efficient Off-Policy Reinforcement Learning for Combinatorial Optimization: Our method

 \subsection{Loss function}

-Reinforcement learning methods generally regress the expected return with the mean squared error (MSE) loss function, thereby optimizing the prediction of the arithmetic mean.
-In the case of vast return distributions, we propose to use mean squared logarithmic error (MSLE) instead.
-For a variable $y$ and targets $t_i$ loss $L(y, t)$ is defined as follows:
+RL methods generally regress the expected return with the Mean Squared Error (MSE) loss function, thereby optimizing the prediction of the arithmetic mean.
+When solving a MILP problem, non-optimal branching decisions lead to weakly pruned trees whose size grows exponentially with the number of integer-valued variables.
+As a result, the distribution of tree sizes produced by the B\&B method will have a long tail.
+For example, we present the distribution of tree sizes in Fig.~\ref{fig:tree_distrib} to demonstrate that even the Strong branching heuristic produces a long-tailed distribution of tree sizes.

+As the standard metric for comparing the average performance of different branching rules is the geometric mean of the final tree size and execution time~\cite{gasse_2019}, we propose to optimize the geometric mean of the expected return, i.e., using MSLE instead of MSE.
+For a variable $y$ and targets $t$ loss $L(y, t)$ is defined as follows: